Wawa Volunteer Services

 CHOP assigns volunteer positions based on the current needs of the hospital along with the volunteer’s availability, interests and skill sets.
 Due to the high interest in CHOP’s volunteer programs, we strive to select compassionate, enthusiastic individuals who are committed to making a difference.

-For the safety of our patients, we require all volunteers meet the health requirements listed below.
+For the safety of our patients and families, we require all volunteers to meet the health requirements and background checks listed below.
 We offer no exemptions.

 - COVID-19 vaccination